dask/dask/docs/source/examples/dataframe-hdf5.rst

 Load multiple datasets from single HDF5 file
 -------------------------------------------------

-Loading multiple datasets from a single file requires a small tweak and use of the wildcard charater:
+Loading multiple datasets from a single file requires a small tweak and use of the wildcard character:

 .. code-block:: python